 3. Mindful Appreciation

-Think about the things in your life that normally go unnoticed and you take for granted but that makes your life better.
+Think about the things in your life that normally go unnoticed and you take for granted but that make your life better.

 4. Mindful Breathing at Your Desk